Picture of Mia Hill

 This way you can understand when your rabbit is feeling uncomfortable or anxious to avoid inflicting further stress on them.
 It’s also important to introduce yourself to the rabbit by speaking gently and softly, gradually extending contact such as stroking at a comfortable pace for both of you and respecting requests for space if needed.
 Remember to use two hands when handling them and never pick them up by the ears or scruff of the neck; picking them up using one hand around their chest will create a sense of security in addition to maintaining balance.

 Providing treats is another great way to gain trust but don’t overfeed or give too many treats per day.
+Treats should be given as an occasional treat to avoid dietary issues and maintain a balanced diet.
 Following these techniques will ultimately result in a better relationship between yourself and your furry friend!

 Grooming your rabbit – brushing and nail trimming